basp/xil/README.md

 This started out as a port from the prototype C source but has since drifted somewhat.
-The ultimate goal of this project is to provide an idiomatic reference implementation in C# that is faithful to the original specification ([doc/joy.txt](https://github.com/basp/xil/blob/vnext/doc/joy.txt)).
+The ultimate goal of this project is to provide an idiomatic reference implementation in C# that is faithful to the [original specification](https://github.com/basp/xil/blob/vnext/doc/joy.txt).